Labour relations are governed by both the Employment Relationship Act and collective agreements.

 Registration with the FURS

-At the same time, the foreign worker must register at the Financial Administration of the Republic of Slovenia (FURS) which issues a tax card for income tax.
+At the same time, the foreign worker must register with the Financial Administration of the Republic of Slovenia (FURS), which issues a tax number for income tax purposes.

 |Steps in employing a non-EEA foreigner in Slovenia|